-Apple has released iPadOS 13.4.1, a minor release that offers a number of bug fixes to the iPadOS experience.
+Apple has released iPadOS 13.5.1, a release that fixes a number of security-related issues in iPadOS.

 April 7, 2020: Apple releases iPadOS 13.4.1